Dexter Daniels (American football)

-Early years
+Early life

-Daniels was born in Valdosta, Georgia in 1973.
+Daniels was born in Valdosta, Georgia, in 1973.
 He attended Valdosta High School, where he played high school football for the Valdosta Wildcats and was named USA Today Defensive High School Player of the Year in 1991.

 College career

-Daniels accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and he played for the Florida Gators football team under coach Steve Spurrier from 1992 to 1995.
+Daniels accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, and he played for the Gators under coach Steve Spurrier from 1992 to 1995.
 The Gators won Southeastern Conference (SEC) championships in 1993 and 1994, and finished the 1995 regular season as the 12–0 SEC champions, but were ultimately defeated 62–24 by the Nebraska Cornhuskers in the Fiesta Bowl for the Bowl Alliance national championship.
 Daniels was a first-team All-SEC selection after his senior season in 1995.

 Daniels graduated from the University of Florida with a bachelor's degree in criminal justice in 1997.